Justice, Equity & Diversity Institute

 - NYSAIS Diversity Conference (Lycée Français, April 2019)

 - NYSAIS Diversity Practitioners Conference (Mohonk, May 13-15, 2020)

-The Justice, Equity and Diversity Institute cohort, consisting of 14 members, will begin in August 2017.
+The second Justice, Equity and Diversity Institute cohort, consisting of 16 members, will begin in August 2018.
 The application process is now open.
-The deadline for completed applications has been extended to February 24, 2017.
-The 2017-2018 cohort will be announced by March 15, 2017.
+The deadline for completed applications is March 16, 2018.
+The 2018-2019 cohort will be announced the week of April 16, 2018.

 - Complete this online application form